 In General Estate Planning

-Blog 4 photo 1November will mark National Family Caregivers Month.
+blog 4 photo 1November will mark National Family Caregivers Month.
 You may have a caregiver in your life to whom you wish to bestow your gratitude by designating them as an heir in your estate plan.
 Whether your caregiver is your own child — or a niece, nephew, grandchild, godchild, stepchild, or even a caregiver who is not related to you — how can you ensure your wishes are fulfilled?

 It is your prerogative to leave your property and assets to anyone you would like.
 Often, the best way to do this is through a will or estate planning.
 However, you should be aware that in many instances, money or assets left to a caregiver can be viewed with suspicion and potentially subject your planning to legal challenges.
 To avoid this, consider the following tips: